-Rick Riordan (www.rickriordan.com) is the author of five New York Times #1 best-selling series with millions of copies sold throughout the world: Percy Jackson and the Olympians, the Kane Chronicles, the Heroes of Olympus, the Trials of Apollo, and Magnus Chase and the Gods of Asgard.
-His collections of Greek myths, Percy Jackson's Greek Gods and Percy Jackson's Greek Heroes, were New York Times #1 best sellers as well.
+Rick Riordan (www.rickriordan.com) is the author of four #1 New York Times best-selling series with millions of copies sold throughout the world: Percy Jackson and the Olympians, the Kane Chronicles, the Heroes of Olympus, and Magnus Chase and the Gods of Asgard.
+His collections of Greek myths, Percy Jackson's Greek Gods and Percy Jackson's Greek Heroes, were #1 New York Times best sellers as well.
 His novels for adults include the hugely popular Tres Navarre series, winner of the top three awards in the mystery genre.
 He lives in Boston, Massachusetts, with his wife and two sons.

-ichael Frost
+chael Frost